hottubapp/docs/docs/developers/api/status.md

   "subtitle": "A better way to watch videos.", "description": "An elegant, native video player.
-Thoughtfully designed, ethically made, and free to use.", "iconUrl": "https://hottubapp.io/files/hottub/appicon.png", "status": "normal",
+Thoughtfully designed, ethically made, and free to use.", "iconUrl": "https://hottubapp.io/files/hottub/appicon.png", "color": "#A700FF", // supports hex, or swift color names "status": "normal",
   // Notices are displayed to the user in the app on the lock screen.
 Priority notices are displayed on the home page as well.
   "notices": [